Knock out your upper-division Written Communication Core credit during your summer abroad

 - See Course Description

-This program invites exploration of Ireland by linking individual student interests/disciplines with course foci (developing strategies for specialized discourse about social justice, negotiating difference, analyzing cultural festivals, and conducting archival research).
-By participating in cultural events, by visiting museums, and by speaking with the people of Ireland, students will extend the foundations of first-year writing goals to reach into international writing communities for success in an ever-increasing global society in the 21st century.
+This program invites exploration of Ireland through a range of 21st century modes of composition, including digital storytelling, blogs, journalistic writings, art reviews, ethnographic research and more.
+Students will link their individual interests/disciplines with the material in the course; developing strategies for specialized discourse about social justice, negotiating difference, analyzing cultural festivals, and conducting archival research.
+By participating in cultural events, by visiting museums, and by speaking with the people of Ireland, students will extend the foundations of first-year writing goals to reach into international writing communities for success in an increasingly global century.

 Award-winning novelist and scholar, Senior Instructor Catherine Kunce has been teaching for the Program for Writing and Rhetoric here on campus for over 16 years.
 Her interests in Composition Studies center on inventive ways to engage critical thinking, on expanding notions of “writing,” and on celebrating diversity, whether that diversity is among people, cultures, animals, or ideas.
 She believes strongly that studying abroad promotes better understanding of all nations.
 It is also a magnificent vehicle for self-discovery.